 More than a year in the making, the Nonviolence and Just Peace conference, held in Rome from April 11-13, 2016, brought together more than 80 people for an unprecedented gathering to discuss the Catholic Church’s history of and commitment to nonviolence.

 The focus was on the experience of those from the global South and areas of conflict.
-Participants included members of the clergy (including two archbishops and three bishops), women religious, academics and peace practitioners from around the world; countries represented include (but were not limited to) the Philippines, Sri Lanka, Pakistan, Afghanistan, Iraq, Thailand, DR Congo, El Salvador, South Sudan, Colombia, Burundi, Guatemala, Mexico, and Palestine.
+Participants (listed here) included members of the clergy (including two archbishops and three bishops), women religious, academics and peace practitioners from around the world; countries represented include (but were not limited to) the Philippines, Sri Lanka, Pakistan, Afghanistan, Iraq, Thailand, DR Congo, El Salvador, South Sudan, Colombia, Burundi, Guatemala, Mexico, and Palestine.

 A creative process that allowed each participant to share his or her experience shaped the two and half day gathering.
 In each of four sessions, a small group would sit in a “fishbowl” formation; every person would speak for a few minutes.
 Other participants were welcome to approach the “fishbowl” and take a turn to respond or address the given topic.
 After each large session, the participants broke into seven small groups to share more fully.
 This led to deep, serious and respectful conversations.

-Main Topics and Outcomes
+Main topics and outcomes

 The four main topics addressed included: